ramapinnimty/CS5704-SE-Vault/Server/static/img/README.md

-This folder is for the SE-VAULT logo
+This folder is for the SE-VAULT logo.